eslavatharavind/VOCMATE-AI-TUTOR/README.md

-# VocMate31 - AI-Powered Language Tutor
+# VocMate - AI-Powered Language Tutor

 VocMate31 is an AI-powered language tutor application designed to help users improve their English speaking, reading, and conversation skills.
 It features a React-based frontend and a Flask-based backend.